 Communist aggression in Korea in the summer of 1950 resulted in the return of many of the Navy's reserve ships to active service to support American operations in the Far East.
 Acordingly, Tripoli was recommissioned at New York on 5 January 1952, Capt.
 Raymond N. Sharp in command.
 Assigned to the Military Sea Transportation Service (MSTS), Atlantic Area, the erstwhile "hunter-killer" began her new career as an aircraft transport and ferry.

 Over the next six years, Tripoli conducted 44 transport voyages, mostly to European and Mediterranean ports but with one visit to Hawaii and two to the Far East.
 Following the ship's third voyage to Europe, Tripoli was berthed at the Port Newark Terminal on 5 August 1952 where she loaded 45 Republic F-84 Thunderjet aircraft, 90 wingtip fuel tanks, and related gear for transport to the Far East.
 After going to sea on 7 August, bound for Japan, Tripoli steamed via the Panama Canal and San Diego and made port at Yokosuka with her vital cargo on 5 September,

 Receiving "smart ship" awards from MSTS in the intervening years, Tripoli was reclassified a utility carrier and redesignated CVU-64 on 12 June 1955.
-Again redesignated T-CVU-64 on 1 July 1958, Tripoli was decommissioned at New Orleans, La., on 25 November 1958 and subsequently struck from the Navy list on 1 February 1959.
+Operated as T-CVU-64, Tripoli was decommissioned at New Orleans, La., on 25 November 1958 and subsequently struck from the Navy list on 1 February 1959.
 Her hulk was then scrapped by a Japanese firm in January 1960.